richardstartin/richardstartin.github.io/_posts/2020-02-07-sparse-bitmatrix-substring-search.md

 A lot of this spatial overhead can be removed, at the cost of some degradation in throughput.

-> You can read about the algorithm in its original context [here](https://medium.com/wix-engineering/beating-textbook-algorithms-in-string-search-5d24b2f1bbd0#0173).

 ### Sparse Bit Matrix

 Most of the bitmasks are zero, but take up the same amount of space as those serving a purpose; not storing them saves a lot of space.